- Major Studies

 - Valuation Data

-Benchmarking information technology spending or IT employee staffing levels can be a difficult exercise for any business.
+Preparing a benchmark for IT spending or IT employee staffing levels can be a difficult exercise for any business.
 Our IT Spending and Staffing Benchmarks study makes the job easier by providing an IT spending framework with hundreds of ratios, statistics, and other IT cost metrics for strategic IT budget analytics.
 IT spending as a percent of revenue and dozens of other IT budget ratios are provided by industry and organization size.

 In this annual report, now in its 29th year, we provide IT budgetary benchmarks and IT staffing metrics by industry sector and organizational size for private and public companies and for governmental organizations, based on our annual in-depth survey of over 200 IT executives.